-Interestingly, Plumeria rubra looks like a shrub due to its height but is actually a small tree.
+Plumeria Rubra may look like a shrub due to its small height, but it is a small tree.

-The flowering begins from early summer to mid-autumn, with the flower clusters persisting for about a week.
+The individual Plumeria Rubra flower clusters persist for about a week.

-When the tree is about to produce the blooms, flowering branches turn green in color, diverging from normal gray-green hue.
+When the tree is about to produce the blooms, flowering branches turn green, diverging from their normal gray-green hue.

-Furthermore, there is good news for indoor plant-lovers as Plumeria rubra is the only species of Plumeria that is best for growing inside your home.
+Furthermore, Plumeria Rubra is the only species of Plumeria that is best for growing inside your home.

-Make sure to provide your Plumeria rubra with warm sunshine and humidity to make it a prolific bloomer as a pot plant.
+Thus, provide your Plumeria Rubra with warm sunshine and humidity to make it a prolific bloomer as a pot plant.